commercelayer/commercelayer-cli-plugin-triggers/README.md

 DESCRIPTION
   Send this attribute if you want to set the payment source associated with the last succeeded authorization.
-At the end of the fix the order should be placed and authorized and ready for approval.
+At the end of the fix the order should be placed and authorized and ready to be approved.
+A tentative to fix the payment source is done before approval automatically.
 Cannot be passed by sales channels.
 ```

 _See code: [src/commands/order/fix_payment_source.ts](https://github.com/commercelayer/commercelayer-cli-plugin-triggers/blob/main/src/commands/order/fix_payment_source.ts)_